miguel-perez/smoothState.js/README.md

 A string that is used as a jQuery selector to ignore certain links.
 By default smoothState will ignore any links that match `".no-smoothstate, [target]"`.

 ### `development`
-A boolean, default being `false`, that will tell smoothState to output useful debug info when something goes wrong in console instead of trying to abort and reload the page.
+A boolean, default being `false`, that will tell smoothState to output useful debug info when something goes wrong in console instead of trying to abort.

 ### `pageCacheSize`
 smoothState.js will store pages in memory if pageCacheSize is set to anything greater than 0.
 This allows a user to avoid having to request pages more than once.
 Pages that are stored in memory will load instantaneously.